mlanza/ai-literacy/301/06-feet-on-the-ground.md

 From there, the baton passes to the **app**, the program that hosts the **agent**.
 It spins up the model, hands it a few consequential props — a calendar, an address book, a texting interface — and lets the model take the first step.

-From the user’s perspective, the **agent** is alive.
-From the developer’s perspective, the **app** is the system that mediates — translating words into structured requests and routing them through real APIs.
+From the user’s perspective, the **agent** feels alive.
+From the developer’s perspective, the **app** is the real system — a translator that turns words into structured requests and routes them through actual APIs.

+Everything unfolds within the app’s **control loop**.

-### 🌀 Loop 1 — Calendar Query
+### 🌀 Calendar Query

-The first prompt includes the user’s request, transcribed from voice and sent into the system.
+The first prompt carries the user’s voice, transcribed and injected into the system.
 The current time and available tools are in scope.

-The **app** packages the prompt and delivers it to the **model**, the thinking core of the agent:
+The **app** packages that prompt and delivers it to the **model**, the agent’s reasoning core:

 ```
 You are an assistant.
 The user just said: